 Abstract: Why do storefronts remain empty for more than a year in some of the world’s highest-rent retail districts?
-We construct and estimate a dynamic, two-sided model of storefront leasing to investigate possible explanations using data from New York City.
-The model incorporates salient features of the retail leasing market: heterogeneous tenant quality, high move-in costs, search frictions, asymmetric contract dissolution costs for landlords and tenants, and aggregate uncertainty in downstream retail demand.
+Landlords with vacancies derive option value from two sources of uncertainty.
+First, increasing downstream retail demand may drive up market rents tomorrow.
+Second, different tenants may have different willingness to pay for the same space, creating an incentive for landlords to wait for a particularly high rent offer.
+High move-in costs, search frictions, and high contract dissolution costs for landlords amplify this option value.
 We estimate the model parameters by matching quarterly vacancy rates, lease-up rates, and tenant exit rates from a comprehensive, high-frequency storefront tracking service, combined with micro data on commercial leases.
-We find that tenant heterogeneity and move-in costs jointly explain long-run vacancy by generating dispersion in match surplus and therefore option value for landlords.
-In a counterfactual exercise, eliminating either feature results in vacancy rates of close to zero.
-Search frictions and aggregate uncertainty play much smaller roles.
+In a counterfactual exercise, we find that reducing the variance of the match quality distribution by 50% reduces long-run vacancy rates by 33% on average, while reducing the variance of the aggregate state variable has almost no effect.
 Finally, we use the estimated model to quantify the impact of a retail vacancy tax on long-run vacancy rates, average rents, and social welfare.
-Vacancies would have to generate negative externalities of $29.68 per square foot per quarter (about half of average rents) to justify a 1% vacancy tax on assessed property values.
+Vacancies would have to generate negative externalities of $18.72 per square foot per quarter (about 30% of average rents) to justify a 1% vacancy tax on assessed property values.

-“Gentrification and Retail Churn: Theory and Evidence” (with Edward L. Glaeser and Michael Luca) NBER Working Paper 28271
+“Gentrification and Retail Churn: Theory and Evidence” (with Edward L. Glaeser and Michael Luca), Regional Science and Urban Economics, 100 (2023). [accepted version] [NBER Working Paper 28271]

 Abstract: How does gentrification transform neighborhood retail amenities?
 This paper presents a model in which gentrification harms incumbent residents by increasing rental costs and by eliminating distinctive local stores.
 While rising rents can be offset with targeted transfers, the destruction of neighborhood character can – in principle – reduce overall social surplus.
 Empirically we find that gentrifying neighborhoods experience faster growth in both the number of retail establishments and business closure rates than their non-gentrifying counterparts.
 However, we see little evidence that gentrification is associated with changes in retail mix or prices – suggesting limited welfare losses.